Reflective modular forms on lattices of prime level: The construction of reflective modular forms

 \end{theorem}

 \begin{proof} These $2p$-reflective modular forms are also constructed using quasi pull-backs of some known reflective modular forms.
 Some of them can also be constructed as additive liftings of Jacobi forms (see \cite[\S 5]{Gri18}).
 We only consider one tower.
 Since $2U\oplus E_6^\vee(3)= (2U\oplus E_6^\vee(3))^\vee(3)$, we have by Lemma \ref{Lem:reduction2p} that $2U\oplus E_6^\vee(3)$ has a $6$-reflective modular form of weight $12$.
-Then the quasi pull-backs related to the tower \eqref{towerA2} give 6-reflective modular forms of weight $15$ and $18$ for $U\oplus U(3)\oplus 2A_2$ and $U\oplus U(3)\oplus A_2$, respectively. \end{proof}
+Then the quasi pull-backs related to the tower \eqref{towerA2} give 6-reflective modular forms of weight $15$ and $18$ for $U\oplus U(3)\oplus 2A_2$ and $U\oplus U(3)\oplus A_2$, respectively.
+Again, a quasi pull-back is usually not invariant under $\Orth^+(M)$, but its symmetrization will give a symmetric $2p$-reflective modular form whose weight can be determined by Proposition \ref{Prop:Jacobi}. \end{proof}

-\begin{theorem} The following lattices have reflective modular forms with multiplicity $c_1=1$.
-These modular forms can not be decomposed into a product of $2$-reflective and $2p$-reflective modular forms.
-We indicate their weight $k$, multiplicity $c_p$, and also if they are cusp forms.
+\begin{theorem} The following lattices have symmetric reflective modular forms with multiplicity $c_1=1$.
+These modular forms cannot be decomposed into a product of $2$-reflective and $2p$-reflective modular forms.
+We indicate their weight $k$, multiplicity $c_p$, and whether they are cusp forms.

 The lattices $L_7$, $L_{11}$ and $T_4$ are defined as follows

 The lattice $T_8$ is a nontrivial even overlattice of $E_7\oplus A_1(5)$ and thus it has determinant $5$. \end{theorem}

 In general, a lattice of signature $(n,2)$ may have several models, for example